 4. Wash & dry your skin

 Gently dab the area dry with a disposable paper towel or antimicrobial cloth.
 Don’t rub your skin with the paper towel as this will damage the ink immediately.
+Skip the hand towel too, these harbor bacteria, exposing you to a potential skin infection.
+This is especially true if multiple people use the same hand towel to dry their hands.

 How to moisturize a neck tattoo